 What You Need To Plant One 4′ x 4′ Square:

 - 6 medium potatoes with eyes (sprouting), cut in half into 12 total pieces

 - a hand trowel or shovel to dig 12 holes

 Cut each potato so there are at least 2 eyes per piece.
 In a 4’x4′ raised bed (16 sq. ft.) or in a row in the garden, dig 12 holes.
 In the 4’x4′, I make 3 rows of 4 holes each.

 I plant the cut pieces only 4-5″ deep.
 Plant them – sprouts pointing up – in the loosest and best soil you can.
 Finish planting by mounding the soil up another 3″ over ground level into little mounds or hills.
 The pieces are now about 7-8″ under the soil.
 The mounding up is so the soil will be looser allowing the potatoes less of a restricted area to grow their biggest.
 Also, digging will be fairly easy when they are ready for harvest.
 In a few weeks, the newly-forming baby potatoes under the soil will need plenty of rain or watering to swell into big spuds.

-The following 4 minute video is a good technique to get more pounds per plant.
-Or you can go to my post last year for much more information on planting potatoes.
+The following video is excellent if you are serious in wanting a great crop.
+Or you can go to my post last year for more information on planting potatoes.

 You can start harvesting ‘new potatoes’ as early as 2 months after planting by gently digging down along the side of a hill and nabbing some of the young 1-2″ spuds.
 We like to use our potato fork, which makes us less likely to cut or stab our produce.